- To inspire our young musicians of all abilities to enjoy all aspects of music making

 The Senior School Music Prizes offers a chance for students to compete with their peers to win prizes in performance specific to their instrument.
 The categories are decided based upon the ability of the individual, and currently includes Preliminary (grades 1 – 3), Intermediate (grades 4 – 6) and a range of Advanced categories (grade 7 – 8) which are named prizes and categorised by instrument.

 As part of the music prizes, we offer a composition forum where students can enter their own compositions and receive feedback.

 Music making is at the heart of what we do in our Faculty.
 Students are actively welcomed in to use the practice rooms in their own time to develop their skills in composition and performance.
 All ensembles include students from a range of year groups within the Senior School.
 This is a strength of the Faculty whereby younger students learn from the older students and vice versa.
 Students support each other in the shared aim of enjoying music making and performing pieces to a high standard.

-We have twenty-nine VMT staff who teach a wide range of instruments and lead our chamber groups.
+We have twenty-six VMT staff who teach a wide range of instruments and lead our chamber groups.
 With their help, as a Faculty, we are bursting with co-curricular ensembles covering a range of genres and activities from music theory and aural, to Big Band and our Senior Orchestra.

 In all years in the Senior School, individual students may be invited to attend a chamber ensemble relevant to their instrument/voice.
 This unique opportunity encourages them to develop their instrumental technique and general musicianship.
 We have a beginner player scheme for students wishing to learn to play a brass, wind or stringed instrument.
 This includes learning to play the instrument from scratch over a series of eight sessions as a group with a specialist.
 Students are provided with the opportunity to compose music as underscoring for the play that is staged bi-annually.